yhma-lab/website/content/publications/2024-qin-lowcost-demonstration-zeeman/index.md

 # If you created a profile for a user (e.g. the default `admin` user at `content/authors/admin/`),
 # write the username (folder name) here, and it will be replaced with their full name and linked to their profile.
 authors:
   - Shao-Han Qin
-- Yu-Han Ma
+  - yhma

 # Author notes (such as 'Equal Contribution')
 # A YAML list of notes for each author in the above `authors` list